Kaurin/kaurin.github.io/_posts/2024-05-10-virtualized-truenas-with-truechart-and-letsencrypt.markdown

 After typing in my disk encryption password, I was greeted by a, now familiar, error during systemd startup: `pool may be in use from other system` with an option to drop to the emergency shell.

+This system has this very guide as well as days of other work that has not been backed up...

 Luckily, still having access to zpool import in the emergency shell I could see that the host ID is that of the live system, so I figured that another forced import would fix the issue.

-Luckily I was right: `zfs import -f zroot`.
+It would appear that I was right: `zfs import -f zroot`.
 Reboot

 The issue went away after that forced import back on the normal system.